Economics (ECO)

 Typically Offered: Fall.

 Course Description: Examines the application of economic theory to the health care industry.
 Topics include the demand for health and health care, the market for health insurance, managed care, the market for health care practitioners, hospital services, and pharmaceuticals, and the role and operation of Medicaid and Medicare.
 Current proposals for reform of the health care system and of government health care policy will be carefully examined.
-Prerequisite(s): ECO 261.
+Prerequisite(s): ECO 260 or ECO 261.

 ECO 376 Economics of the Environment Credits: 3